Bamberger's

-Bamberger's was a department store chain with branches primarily in New Jersey and other locations in Delaware, Maryland, New York, and Pennsylvania.
-The chain was headquartered in Newark, New Jersey.
+Bamberger's was an American department store chain founded in 1893 by Louis Bamberger, Louis M. Frank, and Felix Fuld.
+It was headquartered in Newark, New Jersey.

 History

-1892–1912
+19th century

-Newark was known for manufacturing in the last half of the 19th century.
+Newark was a major manufacturing center in the latter half of the 19th century.
 By 1892, Newark was the fourth largest American city and it manufactured products from leather to jewelry along with it being a rail hub.
 It also had a large Jewish population.

-It was these factors that lead Felix Fuld, Louis M. Frank, and Louis Bamberger to found the store on Dec 13, 1892 on Market Street on the corner of Halsey Street in Newark, New Jersey, taking over the location of a bankrupt store Hill & Craig.
+These factors led Felix Fuld, Louis M. Frank, and Louis Bamberger to found the store on Dec 13, 1892 on Market Street on the corner of Halsey Street in Newark, New Jersey, taking over the location of a bankrupt store Hill & Craig.
 Fuld and Frank were Bamberger's brothers-in-law.